by Lucky Byfleet

 A far bigger threat is from us to the whales, so please don’t visit places with captive cetaceans and only buy ethically sourced fish, so these gentle giants will grace our oceans for years to come.

-Hopefully, this has set your mind at ease and so you can enjoy your whale watching trip with us.
+Hopefully, this has set your mind at ease so you can enjoy your whale watching trip with us.
 We go out on our gorgeous yacht Amelia Rose every day from Reykjavik harbor.
 Book your tour here.